 With an understanding of the proficiency framework, participants will apply the guidelines as an organizing principle to DLI classrooms, syllabi, and lesson planning, with the goal of developing lessons, learning tasks, and classroom-based, formative assessments that are consistent with a proficiency-based approach in a dual language immersion context.

 Sponsorship Statement: This summer institute is generously co-sponsored and co-staffed by the Second Language Teaching and Research Center (L2TReC) at the University of Utah.

 Kerrie Neu is a district coordinator for the Dual Language Immersion programs at Granite School District in Utah.
 She is also an independent educational consultant, with a background in elementary education, early childhood, mathematics, and language acquisition, who creates curriculum and provides professional development for teachers.

-Johanna Watzinger-Tharp is an Associate Professor of linguistics at the University of Utah.
-She teaches in the Department of Linguistics and also serves as L2TReC research coordinator.
+Johanna Watzinger-Tharp is professor emerita (University of Utah).
+Until 2023, she taught in the Department of Linguistics and has served as L2TReC research coordinator.
+Currently, she serves as co-chair of the 9th International Conference on Immersion and Dual Language Education.
 Together with Fernando Rubio, she has conducted large-scale research on proficiency attainment of elementary and secondary DLI students.